Would you like to sponsor this article?

 Yet another cliff top location, Mussenden Temple sits dangerously close to the edge overlooking the Atlantic Ocean.
 It has stunning views of Downhill Strand with Donegal on the horizon.
 Another spot that I have visited so many times purely because of its appeal during darkness.
 It is a brilliant spot for sunrise and sunset all year round and for me, it’s even better in winter under a glorious clear sky.
 It was from here that I witnessed the Northern Lights for the first time and more recently have enjoyed capturing stunning photos of the Milky Way.

-The setting and rising sun is just beginning to return to our North Coast and now is the best time to get out there and enjoy the approach of summer.
+The setting and rising sun is just beginning to return to our Causeway Coast and now is the best time to get out there and enjoy the approach of summer.
 Take your camera, a good pair of walking shoes and prepare to be blown away.
 No two visits are ever the same!